|

 sound recordings and photographs from

-across North East England, bringing the
+across North East England, bringing

 musical heritage of the region alive.